mayankkh1/terraformdoc/README.md

   }
   ```

-  - Create the EC2 instance with instance.tf file
+  Create the EC2 instance with instance.tf file

-    we need to add the variables in variable.tf file for use them in instance.tf file.
+  We need to add the variables in variable.tf file for use them in instance.tf file.